Drockio/NaturalJavascript/README.md

 - From a new website director: grunt-init new_template_name

 ## Development
 - use `grunt watch` to continuously monitor your javascript and compile handlebar templates.
+You can also start with ddwatch.

 # Happy Coding!